opentext/storyteller/docs/docbuilder/STLSyntax.md

 #### scd:title

 Users can specify following attributes

 -   `text` ... text of title
 -   `position` ... title position (top/bottom)
 -   `style` ... style of title
 -   `class` ... style class (limited when used for svg charts)

 ####  scd:legend

 Users can specify following attributes

 -   `alignment_v` ... legend vertical alignment (top/center/bottom)
-    -   `alignment_h` ... legend horizontal alignment
+-   `alignment_h` ... legend horizontal alignment (left/center/right)
-        (left/center/right)
 -   `style` ... style of legend text and border line
 -   `class` ... style class (limited when used for svg charts)

 ####  scd:plot

 Users can specify following attributes

-    -   `style` ... accepts
-        margin-left/margin-right/margin-top/margin-bottom to define
-        offsets of chart drawing from the chart border (in points)
+-   `style` ... accepts margin-left/margin-right/margin-top/margin-bottom to define offsets of chart drawing from the chart border (in points)
 -   `logical_x_low` ... logical low x value
 -   `logical_x_heigh` ... logical high x value
 -   `logical_y_low` ... logical low y value
 -   `logical_y_high` ... logical high y value

 ####  scd:axis~x~, scd:axis~y~

 Users can specify following attributes

 -   `style` ... style of legend text and border line
 -   `class` ... style class (limited when used for svg charts)

 -   `label` ... axis label
 -   `label_alignment` ... label alignment (left/center/right)
-    -   `label_position_v` ... label vertical position
+-   `label_position_v` ... label vertical position (top/center/bottom)
-        (top/center/bottom)
 -   `label_placement` ... label placement (start/end)

 -   `logical_position_x` ... logical x value, where the axis is positioned to
 -   `logical_position_y` ... logical y value, where the axis is positioned to
 -   `logical_y_low` ... logical low y value
 -   `logical_y_high` ... logical high y value

 -   `draw_behind` ... axis should be drawn behind the chart

 ####  scd:support~lines~

 Users can specify following attributes

 -   `label_alignment` ... label alignment (left/center/right)
-    -   `label_v_position` ... label vertical position
+-   `label_v_position` ... label vertical position (top/center/bottom)
-        (top/center/bottom)
 -   `label_placement` ... label placement (start/end)

 -   `logical_x_position` ... logical x value, where the lines start is positioned to
 -   `logical_y_position` ... logical y value, where the lines start is positioned to
 -   `logical_width` ... logical width value defines width of lines
-    -   `logical_step` ... logical coordinates value defines step
+-   `logical_step` ... logical coordinates value defines step between lines
-        between lines

 -   `logical_x_low` ... logical low x value
-    -   `logical_x_heigh` ... logical high x value
+-   `logical_x_high` ... logical high x value
 -   `logical_y_low` ... logical low y value
 -   `logical_y_high` ... logical high y value

 -   `draw_behind` ... axis should be drawn behind the chart
 -   `mask` ... format mask of values
 -   `style` ... style of labels and lines

 ####  scd:layer

 Users can specify following attributes

 -   `type` ... type of chart (line/bar/pie)
 -   `xpath` ... xpath to data for chart
 -   `labels_offset` ... offset of labels from axis in points
 -   `label_line` ... style of lines connection to labels

 Attributes for a pie chart

 -   `line` ... style of lines in a pie chart
 -   `radius` ... radius of a pie chart in logical coord.
 -   `center_x` ... logical coord. x of center
 -   `center_y` ... logical coord. y of center
 -   `start_angle` ... start angle in degrees
 -   `clockwise` ... logical coord. x of center
 -   `height3d` ... height of 3D chart in logical coord.
-    -   `xyratio` ... inclination of of chart &lt;0,1&gt;
+-   `xyratio` ... inclination of of chart (0..1)
 -   `line` ... style of lines in a pie chart
 -   `labels_connection` ... type of connection between labels and a pie chart (none/normal/level/radial/underlined/aligned)

 Attributes for a line chart

 -   `node_type` ... type of data values nodes (none/dot/square)
 -   `node_size` ... data values nodes size
-    -   `connected_axis_x` ... index (from 0) of axis x used for showing
-        labels and getting logical coordinates
+-   `connected_axis_x` ... index (from 0) of axis x used for showing labels and getting logical coordinates
-    -   `connected_axis_y` ... index (from 0) of axis y used for showing
-        labels and getting logical coordinates
+-   `connected_axis_y` ... index (from 0) of axis y used for showing labels and getting logical coordinates
 -   `area` ... color of area under line

 Attributes for a bar chart

 -   `offset_left` ... left offset of the first bar (in logical coordinates)
 -   `offset_right` ... right offset of the first bar (in logical coordinates)
 -   `bar_width` ... width of bars (in logical coordinates)
 -   `gap` ... gap between bars (in logical coordinates)
-    -   `connected_axis_x` ... index (from 0) of axis x used for showing
-        labels and getting logical coordinates
+-   `connected_axis_x` ... index (from 0) of axis x used for showing labels and getting logical coordinates
-    -   `connected_axis_y` ... index (from 0) of axis y used for showing
-        labels and getting logical coordinates
+-   `connected_axis_y` ... index (from 0) of axis y used for showing labels and getting logical coordinates

 Subelement `scd:series` for data definition

 Attributes:

 -   `col_x` - index of column (started from 0) in data table for x values
 -   `col_y` - index of column (started from 0) in data table for y values
-    -   `col_label` - index of column (started from 0) in data table for
+-   `col_label` - index of column (started from 0) in data table for labels
-        labels
-    -   `col_legend` - index of column (started from 0) in data table
+-   `col_legend` - index of column (started from 0) in data table for legend
-        for legend

 ### Chart data